 As required by the University of Kentucky Graduate School, a student must maintain a minimum GPA of 3.0 in the set of courses required for completion of the Graduate Certificate.

 Four courses are required for the Graduate Certificate in Manufacturing Systems.
-Two core courses and two electives must selected from the available courses (see list for details).
-In addition to those listed, one other course may be selected with approval of the Certificate Director, to satisfy the elective course requirement.
+Two core courses and two electives must be selected from the available courses (see list for details).
+In addition to those listed, one other course may be selected with the approval of the Certificate Director, to satisfy the elective course requirement.

 Course work to satisfy the 12 credit-hour requirement must be selected from the two following categories:

 - MFS 605 Systems for Factory Information and Control

 - MFS 613 Sustainability, Ethics, and Leadership in Manufacturing Organizations

 - MFS 501 Mechanical Design with Finite Element Methods

 - MFS 503 Lean Manufacturing Principles and Practices